1993–94 United States Senate hearings on video games: First hearing

 Of Lethal Enforcers, Lieberman criticized the design of the Konami Enforcer to resemble a revolver; an infamous still of C-SPAN's coverage of the hearings was Lieberman holding up the Enforcer to talk about its realistic nature.
 Sega's White countered that Nintendo had a similar light gun product on the market, the Super Scope, that was shaped after a bazooka.
 Lieberman asserted that both the Enforcer and Super Scope looked too much like real weapons and should not be in the hands of children.

 Lieberman was also critical of how the video game industry company approached advertising.
 During the hearing it showcased a Sega television advertisement where a school-aged child wins several video games over others, and then makes the other students obey his commands.
 Lieberman also expressed concern on Sega's Videogame Ratings Council, that while the ratings were reasonable, there was no standardization of how they were displayed, sometimes only printed on the game cartridge itself, and thus preventing parents from being able to review these before purchase.

-Kohl warned the video game publishers that "If you don't do something about [content ratings], we will." speaking to the start of a bill Lieberman had been drafting that would have the government become involved in a ratings system.
+Kohl warned the video game publishers that "If you don't do something about [content ratings], we will."
+This statement was a reference to a bill that Lieberman had been drafting where the government would become involved in a ratings system.
 By the end of the hearing, Sega and Nintendo said they would commit themselves towards working with retail outlets including Sears and Toys 'R' Us to create a voluntary content ratings system to denote any violence or sexual content in their games, to be modeled after the film rating system created by the Motion Picture Association of America.
 At the conclusion of the first hearing, Lieberman decided they would have a second session in a few months to see on the progress of the industry on this effort.